MrKaszeba19/PapajLang/README.md

 - `5 4 3 2 1 2 sort` results in a stack of "1 2 2 3 4 5"

 **Protips:**
-- `size copy` replicates the stack (e.g. `1 2 3 4 size copy` results in "1 2 3 4 1 2 3 4"), and `size 2 / keep` halves the stack and lets the new one stay, e.g. after you don't need a replication anymore.
+- `size copy` (or `all copy`) replicates the stack (e.g. `1 2 3 4 size copy` results in "1 2 3 4 1 2 3 4"), and `size 2 / keep` halves the stack and lets the new one stay, e.g. after you don't need a replication anymore.
 If you want to keep the "old stack", just use `rev size 2 / keep rev` - assuming the sizes "old stack" and the "new stack" are the same.
 - `size mcopy` creates a mirrored stack (e.g. `1 2 3 4 size mcopy` results in "1 2 3 4 4 3 2 1")

 ### Other operands ans directives